 - How the growing of solo self-employment, across different European countries, is producing consequences at the level of social protection, as well as at the level of collective representation.

 - How solo self-employment is regulated, measured and represented at the European level.

 - How these work arrangements are challenging the theoretical framework used so far to interpret work and employment.

 The project leading to this application has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement N. 715950).

 Dr Annalisa Murgia is the Principal Investigator of the ERC Starting Grant 2016 project SHARE – Seizing the Hybrid Areas of work by Representing self-Employment.

-She will lead a team composed of four postdoctoral researchers and one PhD student with competences ranging from organisational ethnography to statistical and labour law analysis.
+She is leading a team composed of one PhD student (starting date 1st October 2018) and four postdoctoral researchers - Paolo Borghi, Rossella Bozzon, Petr Mezihorák, Mathilde Mondon-Navazo - with competences ranging from organisational ethnography to statistical and labour law analysis.

 Dr Murgia was previously based at the University of Trento, Italy, where she coordinated the FP7 project GARCIA – Gendering the Academy and Research: Combating career Instability and Asymmetries (2014-2017).

 Dr Annalisa Murgia